oloapinivad/MiLES/README.md

 - `year1_exp` and `year2_exp` -> the years on which MiLES will run.
 - `ens_list` -> ensemble list of experiments from the same dataset: set to "NO" if using a single ensemble.
 In case of multiple ensemble members an extra ensemble "mean" will be produced by the wrapper only for blocking data.
 - `std_clim` -> 1 to use standard ERAI 1979-2017 climatology, 0 for custom comparison.
 If 0, please specify the dataset you want to compare to with `dataset_ref`, `year1_ref` and `year2_ref`.
 - `seasons` -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
 Use "ALL" to cover the full year.
-Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. "Jan_Feb_Mar".
+Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. "Jan_Feb_Mar").
 This last functionality is under testing.
 - `teles` -> A list of one or teleconnection patterns.
 "NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".
 - `output_file_type` -> pdf, eps or png figures format.
 - `map_projection` -> set "no" for standard plot (fast).
 Use "azequalarea" for polar plotsi (default).
 All projection from mapproj R package are supported (but not all of them have been tested).
 - `doeof`,`doblock`,`doregime` -> set to true or false in order to run some specific section

 The chain of scripts will be executed as a sequence.
-You can comment the script you do not need.
 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
 R-based script are written as functions and thus can be called inside R if needed.

 * `z500_prepare.sh`. **MiLES** is based on a pre-processing of data.
-This script expects daily 500hPa geopotential height data in a single folder: it interpolates data on a 2.5x2.5 grid, it selects the NH only and it organizes their structure and their features in order to make them handable by **MiLES**.
+This script expects geopotential height data (daily or higher frequency) in a single folder: from v0.5 it SHOULD be able to identify 500hPa data.
+The code interpolates data on a 2.5x2.5 grid, it selects the NH only and it organizes their structure and their features in order to make them handable by **MiLES**.
 It produces a single NetCDF4 Zip files with all the data available.
 A check is performed in order to avoid useless run of the script: if your file is corrupted you can use the `doforce` flag to overwrite it.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
 To simplify the analysis by R, the CDO `-a` is used to set an absolute time axis in the data.

 * `Rbased_eof_fast.R` and `Rbased_eof_figures.R`.
 EOFs are computed using Singular Value Decompositon (SVD) R function by the former script, while the latter provides the figures.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.